mlpack/blog/doc/tutorials/Lozhnikov2016Summary.md

 @brief Implementation of tree types - Summary
 @author Mikhail Lozhnikov
-@page Lozhnikov2016Summary Implementation of tree types - Summary
+@page implementation-of-tree-types-summary Implementation of tree types - Summary
 @date 2016-08-23 02:00:00

-@section Lozhnikov2016Summary Implementation of tree types - Summary
+@section implementation-of-tree-types-summary Implementation of tree types - Summary

-In this blog post I'll try to describe consisely the work that I have done for the mlpack library as part of the GSoC project [R+ trees, Hilbert R trees, vantage point trees, random projection trees, UB trees implementation] [project-link] this summer.
+In this blog post I'll try to describe consisely the work that I have done for the `mlpack` library as part of the GSoC project [R+ trees, Hilbert R trees, vantage point trees, random projection trees, UB trees implementation] [project-link] this summer.

-### Summary
+# Summary

 Here's a list of my Pull Requests.
 All these PRs are merged except [Pull Request 746] [746] (Universal B tree implementation, the code is under review now.
 The tree works correctly, maybe it requires a number of small fixes, I believe the PR will be merged soon).